proteinreport/proteinreport.org/content/events/cornell-future-food-summit/index.md

 weight: 5000
 uuid: 6129
 ---
-<p>The Cornell Future Food Summit aims to empower and connect food fighters to build a sustainable, innovative, and collaborative food system.</p>
+The Cornell Future Food Summit aims to empower and connect food fighters to build a sustainable, innovative, and collaborative food system.